virtuald/greenado/README.rst

-tornado (and in fact, the implementation is mostly the same), but the difference is that (once again) you don't need to do anything special to call the do_long_operation function, other than make sure that greenado.groutine is in the call stack somewhere.
+tornado (and in fact, the implementation is mostly the same), but the difference is that (once again) you don't need to do anything special to call the do_long_operation function, other than make sure that :func:`@greenado.groutine <greenado.concurrent.groutine>` is in the call stack somewhere.

 Testing
 =======

-greenado.testing contains a function called gen_test which can be used exactly like tornado.testing.gen_test:
+greenado.testing contains a function called gen_test which can be used exactly like :func:`tornado.testing.gen_test`:

 .. code-block:: python